gazbert/bxbot/README.md

 see the _Installation Guide_ for how to do this.

 ## Build Guide

-A Maven `pom.xml` is included for building the bot.
+Gradle and Maven builds are available.

+### Gradle

 1. Clone the BX-bot repo locally - the [Releases](https://github.com/gazbert/bxbot/releases) page has the stable builds.
+1. From the project root, run `./gradlew build`.
+If you want to run the exchange integration tests, use `./gradlew integrationTests`.
+   To execute both unit and integration tests, use `./gradlew build integrationTests`.
+1. Take a look at the Javadoc in the TODO `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.

+#### Installation

+1. Prerequisite: [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.
+1. Open the `config` XML files and configure them as required.
+1. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
+1. From the project root, run `./mvnw clean assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
+1. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you want to run the bot and unzip it someplace.
+1. Usage: `./bxbot.sh [start|stop|status]`

+### Maven

+1. Clone the BX-bot repo locally - the [Releases](https://github.com/gazbert/bxbot/releases) page has the stable builds.
-1. From the project root, run `mvn clean install`.
-If you want to run the exchange integration tests, use `mvn clean install -Pint`.
+1. From the project root, run `./mvnw clean install`.
+If you want to run the exchange integration tests, use `./mvnw clean install -Pint`.
-   To execute both unit and integration tests, use `mvn clean install -Pall`.
+   To execute both unit and integration tests, use `./mvnw clean install -Pall`.
 1. Take a look at the Javadoc in the `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.

-## Installation Guide
+### Installation

 1. Prerequisite: [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.
 1. Open the `config` XML files and configure them as required.
 1. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
-1. From the project root, run `mvn clean assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
+1. From the project root, run `./mvnw clean assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
 1. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you want to run the bot and unzip it someplace.
 1. Usage: `./bxbot.sh [start|stop|status]`

 ## Coming Soon...